Richard F. Lack: Author and articles

-McGregor’s Ranch, Estes Park, 1989.
-Private collection.

 Lack was the author of many articles on art including the influential booklet On the Training of Painters With Notes on the Atelier Program.
 He and his wife edited the book Realism in Revolution: The Art of the Boston School.
 Richard was the co-founder of the Classical Realism Quarterly, the forerunner to the Classical Realism Journal.
 He was also the co-founder of The American Society of Classical Realism and, along with Stephen Gjertson and Don Koestner, a founding member of its Guild of Artists.
-More than one hundred fifty articles were written about him and his work including “Richard Lack’s System of Training Painters,” American Artist, Summer 1971 and “Is it Radical to Paint like Rembrandt?,” Twin Cities, July 1983.
-Richard was listed in Who's Who in American Art, Who's Who in International Art and Antiques, Who's Who in the Midwest, Who’s Who in American Education, and International Biographies.
+More than one hundred fifty articles were written about him and his work including "Richard Lack's System of Training Painters", American Artist, Summer 1971 and "Is it Radical to Paint like Rembrandt?", Twin Cities, July 1983.
+Richard was listed in Who's Who in American Art, Who's Who in International Art and Antiques, Who's Who in the Midwest, Who's Who in American Education, and International Biographies.

 Exhibitions and awards

 Richard Lack exhibited in eighty-seven solo and group exhibitions throughout the United States.
 He and his work won twenty-nine medals and awards.
-The last exhibition of Lack's work during his lifetime was “Distinguished Company: A Retrospective Exhibition of Works by Richard Lack, Don Koestner, and Stephen Gjertson.”
+The last exhibition of Lack's work during his lifetime was "Distinguished Company: A Retrospective Exhibition of Works by Richard Lack, Don Koestner, and Stephen Gjertson".
 It opened in January 2009.
 He died late in the evening on September 22, 2009, at the age of eighty-one.
 He was interred in a private ceremony at Fort Snelling National Cemetery.
 On November first the Lack family held a well-attended public tribute, memorial service, and exhibition at the University of Minnesota Landscape Arboretum in Chaska, Minnesota.